-1. Press the MODE button on the Remote Control and the Mode Select Screen will display, unless a video is playing then only a small banner will appear on the bottom of the screen.

-2. While looking at the video screen, either press Up/ Down/Left/Right on the Remote Control to highlight the desired audio source or repeatedly press the MODE button on the remote until the desired audio source appears on the screen.
+- 1. Press the MODE/SOURCE button on the Remote Control and the Mode Select Screen will display, unless a video is playing then only a small banner will appear on the bottom of the screen. - 2.
+While looking at the video screen, either press Up/ Down/Left/Right on the Remote Control to highlight the desired audio source or repeatedly press the MODE/SOURCE button on the remote until the desired audio source appears on the screen.

-Select FM Mode On The VES Screen

-Using The Touch-Screen Radio Controls
+Select FM Mode On The VES Screen Using The Touch-Screen Radio Controls

-2. Touch the Rear VES soft-key to display the Rear VES Controls.
+- 1. Press the MENU hard-key on the radio faceplate. - 2.
+Touch the Rear VES soft-key to display the Rear VES Controls.
 If a channel list is displayed, press the HIDE LIST soft-key to display the Rear VES Controls screen.